 Translating Carbohydrate Quality Into Evidence-Based, Consumer-Relevant Approaches

 Consumer confusion about carbohydrates can lead to restriction diets with low overall healthfulness.
-Ultimately, this project aims to help consumers select healthier choices among food sources of carbohydrates by merging the scientific evidence with consumer perspectives.
-NORC at the University of Chicago is conducting research to understand how consumers make decisions about the healthfulness of carbohydrate foods and descriptive terminology that makes sense to them.
-Research insights can be applied by health professionals communicating with consumers about carbohydrate food choices consistent with healthy diet patterns.
+This project aims to help consumers select healthier choices among food sources of carbohydrates by merging the scientific evidence with consumer perspectives.
+Research by NORC at the University of Chicago to understand how consumers make decisions about the healthfulness of carbohydrate foods - including descriptive terminology from the consumer perspective - can be applied by health professionals communicating with consumers about carbohydrate food choices consistent with healthy diet patterns.

 Joint IAFNS-IFT Webinar: Food Innovations Using Fiber and Non-Digestible Carbohydrates for Health Benefits